 How to Study for USMLE Step 1: Get an Expert Tutor Today!

-You’ve got some pro tips on how to study for USMLE Step 1.
-But, we understand all the hard work that goes into making your study schedule, understanding the material, completing the practice questions, and keeping track of your progress.
+You’ve got some pro study tips on how to study for USMLE Step 1.
+But, we understand all the hard work that goes into making your study schedule, understanding the material, completing the practice questions, reviewing the answer explanations, and keeping track of your progress.
 You need as much expert help as you can get, and Medlearnity can help you streamline your entire USMLE Step 1 prep process.
 We have a team of practicing physicians who will guide you through your study for USMLE Step 1.
-So book your free one-hour tutoring session today and experience the benefits of getting expert tutoring customized just for you!
+So book your free one-hour tutoring session today and experience the benefits of getting expert Step 1 tutoring customized just for you!